-• Fine: \$200

-- Suspension from the University (Minimum: Semester; Maximum: Year).
-This could also result in possible Expulsion. - The loss of driving privileges of University-owned vehicles for one academic year, and the revocation of University-issued parking pass for one academic year. - Before returning to the University, the student must appeal, in writing, to the Dean of Student Services or designee. - The student will be required to seek and participate in private off-campus alcohol counseling at the student's expense before returning to the University.
+- Fine: \$200 - Suspension from the University (Minimum: Semester; Maximum: Year).
+This could also result in possible Expulsion. - Before returning to the University, the student must appeal, in writing, to the Dean of Student Services or designee. - The student will be required to seek and participate in private off-campus alcohol counseling at the student's expense before returning to the University.